cartoon-raccoon/cogsy/docs/usage.md

 ![cogsy_main](../images/screenshots/cogsy_main.png)
 _Release Info Page_
 ![cogsy_info](../images/screenshots/cogsy_info.png)
 This the release info page.
-It contains more detailed information on the release, such as release year, artist name, format, etc. At the bottom right there is also the Listen button, which logs the album as a listening session.
+It contains more detailed information on the release, such as release year, artist name, format, etc. At the bottom right there are three buttons: Ok, History and Listen.

+- `Ok` takes you back to the main page.
+- `History` displays the listening history for that album only.
+- `Listen` logs a listening session and takes you back to the main screen.

 2. **Wantlist**: Pull this up by pressing 2.
 This displays the contents of your wantlist.
 Pressing Enter will pull up a screen displaying information on the selected album, and you can press Backspace to go back to the list.
 ![cogsy_wantlist](../images/screenshots/cogsy_wantlist.png)